johnttaylor/pim/README-Intro-TShell.md

 The stream interfaces are defined by the [Cpl::Io namespace](https://github.com/johnttaylor/pim/blob/master/src/Cpl/Io)

-The shell hasd a command/response semantics, i.e. the User sends a command, the shell accepts (or rejects) the command - and the command optionally responds with text via the output stream.
+The shell has command/response semantics, i.e. the User sends a command, the shell accepts (or rejects) the command - and the command optionally responds with text via the output stream.
+Once the shell has completed executing a command, it outputs the shell prompt.

-The command text in the input stream is identified by SOF and EOF markers.
+The command text in the input stream is identified by start-of-frame (SOF) and end-of-frame (EOF) markers.
 The SOF and EOF markers are customizable when creating a shell instance.
 However, the default SOF marker is _any_ printable ASCII character and EOF is a newline (`\n`).

 When a command text frame is detected, the first word in the frame is compared against the shell's list of command verbs.
 If there is a match (and user has the required permissions), the shell calls the command's execute method.
 Commands return a success/error code upon completion.
-If an error occur, the shell outputs error messages.

 After a command has completed executing, the shell resuming scanning the input stream.
 This behavior repeats until the shell self terminates or the application exits.

+The shell's output is framed in a similar manner as the input stream.
+This means individual _line outputs_ have a SOF, EOF, and ESC markers that are inserted into the output stream.
+The default output-frame-markers are configured such that any printable ASCII character starts a frame and EOF is a newline; and _escaping_ is disabled because the assumption is that only ASCII characters will be outputted by the shell.

 # Creating a Command